xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-HIDE.DIALOG   Closes the dialog box that has the current focus
+HIDE.DIALOG&nbsp;&nbsp;&nbsp;Closes the dialog box that has the current focus

 Return to [top](#Q)